 MARINE ENERGY Marine energy is similar to hydropower in that they both utilize the kinetic energy of water to generate electricity.
-However, marine energy generates power by converting the natural energy occurring in the ocean and rivers, such as waves, tides, and currents.
+However, marine energy generates power by converting the natural energy occuring in the ocean and rivers, such as waves, tides, and currents.
 The technology associated with marine energy include buoys to harness wave movement and turbines to catch energy from the tides and currents.

-The U.S has miles of coastline bordering the ocean (here in Maine, for example), so the supply of marine energy is renewable and readily available.
-Because of the ocean tides, marine energy becomes highly predictable, but this makes it a great complementary source paired with solar and wind energy.
-Marine energy provides an increase in domestic industry and labor, with the "blue economy" growing double the speed of the rest of the global economy.
-GEOTHERMAL Geothermal energy is essentially energy from the heat inside of the earth.
+The U.S has miles of coastline bordering the ocean (here in Maine, for example), so the supply GEOTHERMAL ENERGY Geothermal energy is energy from the heat inside of the earth.
 Garnered from reservoirs in differing depths and temperatures beneath the surface, wells are dug and the reservoir is drilled into so the hot water and steam within them can be transported to the surface.
-Geothermal energy can be utilized for providing electricity, heating and cooling, as well as general direct use and application.
+Geothermal energy can be utilized for providing electricity, heating and cooling.
 Unlike other sources of energy, geothermal is readily available and geothermal plants can consistently produce electricity all of the time and in any kind of weather.
-Geothermal is an example of renewable energy, as the rate of extraction can be balanced with the reservoir's ability to recharge to natural heat.
 Environmental benefits from using geothermal energy include the complete absence of greenhouse gasses and low green house gas (GHG) emissions (4x less than solar PV panels and 20x less than natural gas).
-For space, as geothermal energy can be harnessed and produced domestically, geothermal power plants are very compact and on average use less land than solar panels, wind mills, and coal plants.
+As geothermal energy can be harnessed and produced domestically, geothermal power plants are very compact and on average use less land than solar panels, wind mills, and coal plants.